edge-cloud/www.edge-cloud.net/_posts/2015-08-21-building-a-cumulus-networks-vx-cloud-lab-with-ravello-systems.md

 **Deploy the network testbed**

-Next we want to deploy &#8211; called &#8220;Publish&#8221; in Ravello Systems terms &#8211; the network testbed to either AWS or GCE, so that we can use it.
-To do so, just hit &#8220;Publish&#8221; and confirm the default settings to publish the testbed in the most cost effective location (See Figure 11).
+Next we want to deploy &#8211; called "Publish" in Ravello Systems terms &#8211; the network testbed to either AWS or GCE, so that we can use it.
+To do so, just hit "Publish" and confirm the default settings to publish the testbed in the most cost effective location (See Figure 11).

 <div id="attachment_1749" style="width: 351px" class="wp-caption aligncenter">
   <a href="/content/uploads/2015/08/Capture11.png"><img src="/content/uploads/2015/08/Capture11-341x360.png" alt="Figure 11: Deploy the Ravello Systems application" width="341" height="360" class="size-medium wp-image-1749" srcset="/content/uploads/2015/08/Capture11-341x360.png 341w, /content/uploads/2015/08/Capture11.png 569w" sizes="(max-width: 341px) 100vw, 341px" /></a>